“Content marketing doesn’t work. I have tried it and it was a waste of time, money and effort.”

 One of the best ways to engage audiences and lend credibility to your brand and the content being produced is to use quotes.
 Hubspot and Jeff Bullas are known for doing just that.
 Their articles and ebooks often feature, statistics and or quotes from prominent individuals.
 This and this are just 2 examples.

 At times it is worthwhile to take a wider view of what your business is really about.
 A good example is Constant Contact a software company that services small to medium companies.
-They have grown their Pintrest following simply by taking the view that they are really about helping small businesses, not just software.
+They have grown their Pinterest following simply by adding visual content and taking the view that they are really about helping small businesses, not just software.